Skip to main content

 • Single application, exclusively occupying the entire static hosting environment

-Sub-path Deployment
+Subpath Deployment

-1. Configure in console: Set the deployment path to /app
+1. Configure in Console: Set the deployment path to /app

 2. Set base path in project configuration:

-Vite Project
+Vite Projects

 // vite.config.js